 Glenda Boling is an Oral Communications professor at Danville Area Community College.
 A graduate of Purdue University and a 2007 William H. Meardy Faculty of the Year award winner, Glenda begin the DACC Players drama program in 2004 with just a handful of hopeful young actors.
 Under her direction, the program has grown to include multiple yearly productions with casts as large as 75 students and community members.

 Dr. Eric Simonson joined the DACC Faculty in 1999, working exclusively as the college's music faculty.
 In 2009, Dr. Simonson began using his musical talents to help the DACC Players expand into the Musical Theater genre.
 Since then, Dr. Simonson has been the musical director for Leader of the Pack, Hairspray!, and Les Miserables.
-In 2015, Dr. Simonson authored a new opera/musical entitled Ann and Abe to be performed by the DACC Players in their 2015-16 season, for which he also serves as musical director.
+In 2015, Dr. Simonson authored a new opera/musical entitled Ann and Abe to be performed by the DACC Players in their 2015-16 season, for which he also served as musical director.
 Dr. Simonson was honored as the DACC Faculty of the year in 2011.
 Additionally, his original music compositions have been featured in concerts across North America, including SEAMUS (Society of Electroacoustic Music in the United States), ICMC (International Computer Music Conference) and SCI (Society of Composers Incorporated) performances.